sandberg-lab/Smart-seq3/stitcher/README.md

 UB : UMI (same as zUMIs).
 EL : Locations of read ends (strand dependent).
 NC : If there is a conflict in the reconstruction, the number of conflicting intervals.
-IL : IF there is a conflict in the reconstruction, the intervals where there is a conflict.
+IL : If there is a conflict in the reconstruction, the intervals where there is a conflict.
 ```

 ## Example